Introduction to Simple Mail Transfer Protocol (SMTP)

 1. Composition of Mail

 Initially, the sender composes an e-mail message with the help of a Mail User Agent (MUA) and then transmits the e-mail.
 MUA helps in sending and receiving mail.
 The email message consists of two parts, namely the body and the header.
-The body comprises of the main portion of the message while the header comprises of the subject, which is a one-line description of what the body holds and the sender and recipient address information.
+The body comprises the main portion of the message, while the header comprises the subject, which is a one-line description of what the body holds and the sender and recipient address information.

 2. Submission of Mail